sourpup/prawnix/README.md

 - neovim (nixvim via a nvix fork)

-this flake is configured for my use case, but you might find the modules helpful. both laptop and desktop uses are considered
+this flake is configured for my use case, but you might find the modules helpful. laptop, desktop, and server uses are considered

 ## Usage Instructions:
 1) If you have a fresh nixos install be sure to do the following in `/etc/nixos/configuration.nix`: